 The national mentor’s main responsibility is to act as a sounding board and support the participants in shaping their change process during the 18 month long programmes.
 Mentors usually have a commitment over three cohorts in a programme and comes from all countries that are engaged in ICLD:s trainings.

-We like you to meet some of our mentors.
-First out are the mentors of the Gender mainstreaming programme with special focus placed on Sustainable development goal nr#5 – Gender equality.
+We would like you to meet some of our mentors.
+First out are the mentors of the Gender mainstreaming programme with special focus placed on Sustainable Development Goal nr#5 – Gender equality.
 Every local government participating in the programme is expected to carry out a change process using the gender mainstreaming method with continuous support from the mentors.
 The mentors participate in the several workshops and further meets with the participants in their respective municipality throughout the training.

-From Tanzania comes Aggripina Mosha.
-She currently works as an independent consultant, having spent over 25 years working with CSOs to promote women’s place political leadership through advocating for institution of quarter system of women and physically challenged people’s in the Constitution, building and mentoring capacities of potential women and youth leaders.
-Aggripina recognizes that in most African countries’ women are more in numbers but generally less than 30% are presented at national leadership and decision-making positions and even fewer at local level leaderships.
+Aggripina Mosha comes from Tanzania.
+She currently works as an independent consultant, having spent over 25 years working with Chief Strategy Officers to promote women’s political leadership, building and mentoring capacities of potential women and youth leaders.
+Aggripina recognizes that in most African countries, women are more in numbers, but generally less than 30% are presented at national leadership and decision-making positions, and even fewer at local level leaderships.
 She believes that this is due to cultural and traditional norms that discriminate women from education, economic power and eventually from positions of power but presents optimism for local democracy.

-– Local governments are closer to people and are duty bound to enforce implementation of International, Regional and National Gender Equality agreements and laws e.g. the SDGs mainly Goal-5, Beijing Platform of Action, CEDAW etc. In so doing, there is high possibility of equitable development between men and women in all spheres of life.
+– Local governments are closer to people and are duty-bound to enforce implementation of International, Regional and National Gender Equality agreements and laws, for example, the SDG#5, Beijing Platform of Action, CEDAW, etc. In so doing, there is high possibility of equitable development between men and women in all spheres of life.

 Danny Chibinda, mentor from Zambia, adds that the biggest challenge for gender mainstreaming is the lack of understanding and knowledge on the importance, as most officials view it as a marginal issue pushed by external players.